tnyeanderson/yamlgrep/README.md

 This started as a simple bash script, which I thought was really elegant.
-I wrote it quickly after being frustrated with YAML searching tools at work, and it all worked fine with small YAML files at home, but once I tried using it on a very large YAML response, I learned just how INCREDIBLY SLOW bash scripts can be, even if they seem so nice.
+I wrote it quickly after being frustrated with YAML searching tools at work, and it all worked fine with small YAML files at home.
+But once I tried using it on a very large YAML response, I learned just how INCREDIBLY SLOW bash scripts can be, even if they seem so nice.
 I was waiting *minutes* for my elegant script to complete.